arthurmelton/useonemessage.com/README.md

 > (9:16:45) **Foo** I just found out the craziest thing, when you fullscreen a video on youtube.
 You can actually scroll down to see the comments even while still being fullscreened.
-How did I never know of this?
+How did I never know about this?

 The first example would take me at least 34 seconds to read the full